MikeSWang/Triumvirate/docs/source/background.rst

   in Fourier space through the Hankel transform, as in e.g. eqs.
 (58) & (63) of :cite:t:`Sugiyama:2019` and eq.
 (56) of :cite:t:`Sugiyama:2018`.

+For the global plane-parallel estimators, the simulation box is placed at the spatial infinity (or equivalently the observer is), so that the line of sight to each particle can be treated as the same and taken to be along the :math:`z`-axis.

+For the local plane-parallel estimators, the observer is placed at the origin in the survey coordinates, and the line of sight is chosen to point towards one of the particles in a doublet/triplet for two-/three-point clustering measurements.

+The geometry of the survey leaves an imprint on the clustering statistics, where in Fourier space the effect is a convolution with the survey window function.
+This convolution mixes different multipoles of the underlying clustering statistics and the survey window, and the precise convolution formula (i.e. the number of multipoles to include in modelling) needed to achieve a given level of convergence depends on the precise survey geometry including any sample weights applied.

 .. bibliography::
     :style: plain